wkumari/draft-sheng-dnsop-search-lists/README.md

 2. Search List Processing

 2.1.
+Deprecate search lists

+   Search lists SHOULD NOT be used.
+The security, stability and user expectation issues outweigh the benefit of using search lists in most circumstances.
+Recognizing that there will still be environments where search list usage cannot be avoided, the following five sections provide guidance on these situations.

+2.2.
 No implicit search lists

-   Administrators should configure the search list explicitly, and must not use implicit search lists.
+   If search lists are to be used, administrators SHOULD configure the search list explicitly, and MUST NOT use implicit search lists.
+An explicitly configured search list is either manually configured on a host or learned by the host via DHCP or IPv6 RAs.

+Sheng, et al.             Expires May 20, 2017                  [Page 3]

+Internet-Draft   DNS Search List Best Current Practices    November 2016

    An implicit search list is a search list derived by a host from some part of its Fully Qualified Domain Name (FQDN).
 The most common